WildQuoll/ImprovedLaneConnections/README.md

 	  > The second setup is rejected, as the left IN lane connects to 1 OUT lane, whereas the right IN lane connects to 4.
 The maximum allowed difference is one.

-	* if two or more IN lanes share exactly the same direction (e.g. two forward-only lanes), the IN lane on the right must not connect to more OUT lanes than the its left neighbour,
+	* if two or more IN lanes share exactly the same direction (e.g. two forward-only lanes), the IN lane on the right must not connect to more OUT lanes than its left neighbour,

       ![](Docs/2-to-3-good.jpg)
       ![](Docs/2-to-3-bad.jpg)